Support With Payroll Giving

 What is payroll giving?

-Payroll giving is a voluntary scheme that allows employees to make regular donations to a charity of their choice directly from their pay.
-They choose the amount to donate and frequency of the donation, and it is taken out of their pay before it goes into their account.
+Payroll giving is a voluntary scheme that allows employees to make regular donations to a charity of their choice directly from their pay, at no cost to your business.
+They choose the amount to donate, and it is taken out of their pay before it goes into their account.

 “We have found it really helps drive our engagement with the community and our people.” – Frederika Walls, Head of Corporate Affairs at Latitude Financial Services.

 It's easy for your payroll team to set up and manage a payroll giving scheme.

 As an employer, you can offer payroll giving if you file your employment information - IR348 - electronically.
 If you already use payroll software it may be set up for payroll giving in your workplace.

 Once you are set up, employees can decide who they’d like to donate to and how much to donate, depending on how your scheme is set up.
 They receive an immediate tax credit for the payroll donation.

 If your employer is already set up on payroll giving, all you need to do is let your payroll department know how much you would like to donate.

 And that’s it!
 Your donation and tax credits for payroll donations will show in your wage records and on your pay slips.